carla-simulator/carla/Docs/asset_packages_for_dist.md

 <h1>Creating standalone asset packages for distribution</h1>

 *Please note that we will use the term *assets* for referring to **props** and also **maps**.*

 The main objective for importing and exporting assets is to reduce the size of the distribution build.
 This is possible since these assets will be imported as independent packages that can be plugged in anytime inside Carla and also exported.

 How to import assets inside Unreal Engine
 -----------------------------------------

 The first step is to create an empty folder inside the Carla `Import` folder and rename it with any folder name desired.
 For simplifying this newly created folder structure, we recommend having as many subfolders as maps to import and one single subfolder containing all the props to import.
-Inside each subfolder, we will place all the files needed for importing.
+Inside each subfolder, we will place all the files needed for importing.<br>
 So basically, for a **map** subfolder, we will need to place the following files:

 * The map itself in `.FBX` format.